apideck-libraries/portman/examples/testsuite-contract-content-types/readme.md

 The provided OpenAPI spec exposes a single `/example` endpoint that accepts and returns XML, JSON and plain text formats.

-_use-case_: generate a Postman collection with contract tests for every combination of request and response content type.
+_use-case_: generate a Postman collection with a contract test that target a specific request body and response content-type

 ## Try this example yourself using the portman CLI